COVID-19 IMPACTS RECRUITMENT

 Hourly employees have felt the brunt of the economic shutdown.
 Companies hiring now might expect to have their pick of employees, but this is not the case.
 The economic stimulus bill or CARES Act gave financial relief to both businesses and individuals and had some unintended consequences.
 The Act provides unemployment benefits to hourly workers that are greater than their previous take-home pay, providing a financial incentive to stay at home.
 The extra income has turned the U.S. Government into a new and unexpected competitor for hourly workers.
-In a recent webinar, Cadient Talent CEO, Jim Buchanan had an in-depth discussion on the impact of these changes.
+In a recent webinar, Cadient Talent CEO Jim Buchanan had an in-depth discussion on the impact of these changes.
 Click here to view the webinar

 As the economy continues to reopen in phases and staffing needs increase, employers will need to get creative to lure former employees back and find new ones.
 Here are some suggestions your organization can incorporate into your recruitment plan that are employee-centric and create a sense of community and trust.

 Hourly workers are the frontline in most organizations.
 Their attitude, judgment, and skills affect your bottom line.
 Unemployment benefits have the potential to keep many workers out of the workforce for the near future.
 To compete for the best workers, you need to establish consistent hiring practices, frequently communicate with laid-off employees, and implement workplace safety procedures.
-You may want to consider using out of the box tools to broaden your search for candidates.
+You may want to consider using out-of-the box tools to broaden your search for candidates.